jinsu-kim/outfit_reco/README.md

 **Observation**: The top-scoring pair between the seed item (outer) and tops
 consistently ranked highest in overall outfit score aggregation.
-This pattern held across clients and item pools.

 This pattern held consistently across clients and item pools, so we limited scoring to the top 3 pairs only.